willy264/hngTicketReact/README.md

-# Ticket Management System
+# ZenFlow

-A modern ticket management system built with React and TypeScript.
+A modern help desk solution for seamless ticket management.
+Built with React and TypeScript.

 ## Quick Start